tc10815/WordleSolverMultithreaded/README.md

 This shows all 9 possible answers given that response from Wordle, it shows 3 equally good answers that cannot be the correct answer (5 letter words not in valid answer pool), and the best guess which is in the valid answer pool (gourd).

-*Instrunctions: Enter Wordle's response to guess in 10 characters, where before each letter you indicate the color of the square, ' ' for blank '*' for yellow, and '=' for green (e.g.' t=e*s t s') All remaining possible words will appear.
+*Instructions: Enter Wordle's response to guess in 10 characters, where before each letter you indicate the color of the square, ' ' for blank '*' for yellow, and '=' for green (e.g.' t=e*s t s') All remaining possible words will appear.
 Other options: 'r' gets best possible word. 'c' clears guesses. 'w' generates